Vivid. It's the brightest something can be.

 The campaign reimagines our teaching spaces and brings a powerful new energy to the way we engage our students from pre-school through graduation in a way that is cohesive, engaging, and vibrant.
 Every detail of our new facilities will create the finest, most forward-thinking experience for our students while building on over 100 years of tradition.

 The plan calls for a consolidated Junior and Lower School at the Maple Road campus, an extensive renovation and expansion of the Middle School, and the addition of a state-of-the-art Upper School film studio.
 The facilities will be bold, spacious and modern, unlocking our ability to inspire students through collaborative, social and self-directed learning opportunities.
 Additionally, VIVID will deliver new technology, increased security and an expansion of fine arts, physical education, and STEAM activities.

 The VIVID campaign seeks to raise at least $15 million from DCDS families and friends.
 Please join our loyal community as we strive to offer the single most extraordinary and VIVID school experience.

-Make a pledge to support the campaign today!
+Make a donation or a pledge to support the campaign today!